You may transfer out your Police Pension Scheme 2006 (PPS 2006) rights to:

 - another public sector pension scheme, or

-If you are opting out of the PPS 2015 while staying in the police, only the second option is open to you.
+If you are opting out of the PPS 2006 while staying in the police, only the third option is open to you.

-There are various issues to consider before making a transfer:
+There are a number of issues to consider before making a transfer:

-- there are time limits which apply for transfer payments, for example, 12 months from the date you leave for transfers to a public sector scheme – these time limits may be extended by Kent Police Authority at their discretion.
-For further information about time limits please contact us
+- you must apply for a transfer payment within 6 months of leaving Kent Police or opting out of PPS 2006 (this is extended to 12 months for transfers to a public sector scheme) – these time limits may be extended by Kent Police at their discretion

-- you are not entitled to a deferred pension from the PPS 2015 if you received a refund of contributions - a transfer will be possible only if you repay the refund first; you will not be able to have a transfer if you are within a year of reaching your state pension age
+- you are not entitled to a deferred pension from PPS 2006 if you received a refund of contributions - a transfer will be possible only if you repay the refund first.
+For further details please contact us

 - the transfer value may not necessarily buy the same length of service in the new scheme - an estimate from the new scheme should provide an indication

-You may wish to consult an independent financial advisor (IFA) before making any decisions about transferring out your benefits.
-A list of IFAs can be found on the Financial Conduct Authority website.
+You may wish to consult an independent financial advisor before making any decisions about transferring out your benefits.
+A list of independent financial advisors can be found on the Financial Conduct Authority website.